Understanding swap files in Linux

 document you're working on), it will eventually need to be written out

-• Anonymous pages.
+to disk to synchronize the changes. - Anonymous pages.
 Pages not backed by anything on disk.

 When a program requests memory be allocated to perform computations or